 - Install a guard around the hot plates on your stove.

-- Ensure kettle cords don’t hang down within reach of your child.
+- Ensure appliance cords don’t hang down within reach of your child.
 Use appliances with short cords.

 Living and family areas

 - Securely attach guards around heaters to discourage children from standing too close.